SFe-Team-was-taken/SFe/sfe-latest/sfe-format-specification.md

 ## 0.3 Updates and comments

-The website "soundfont.com" is dead (last archive.org snapshot we could found was 2012/13), and the provided email on the SF 2.04 spec probably doesn't work, so contact the SFe Team:
+The website "soundfont.com" is dead (last archive.org snapshot we could found was 2012/13), and the provided email in `SFSPEC24.PDF` probably doesn't work, so contact the SFe Team:

 - GitHub: https://github.com/SFe-Team-was-taken